entando/entando-docs/vuepress/docs/next/tutorials/create/pb/publish-simple-bundle.md

 # Build and Publish a Simple Widget

 ## Overview
 This tutorial describes how to build and publish a single-component Entando Bundle consisting of a simple widget.
-The step sequence below performs the following functions:
+The process involves:

-1. Define the bundle component
+1. Defining the bundle component
-2. Push the bundle artifact to a Docker registry
+2. Pushing the bundle artifact to a Docker registry
-3. Apply the bundle custom resource to Kubernetes
+3. Applying the bundle custom resource to Kubernetes
-4. Install the bundle into an Entando Application
+4. Installing the bundle into an Entando Application

 ## Prerequisites
 * Verify dependencies with the [Entando CLI](../../../docs/getting-started/entando-cli.md#check-the-environment): `ent check-env develop`